cgrindel/renovate_bzlmod_support/design.md

 `compatibility_level` groups releases identifying those which are compatible with each other.
 Together, these values dictate how to identify upgrade candidates for a Bazel module.

+#### Version Implementation

+Because none of [the existing Renovate versioning schemes] satisfies the requirements for Bazel modules, a new versioning scheme, `bazel_module`, will be implemented.

 #### Version Formats

 Bazel modules support a [relaxed SemVer specification].
 Specifically, [the version documentation]